 Momenta set out to meet this challenge by employing its complex systems analysis platform to define the detailed structures present in these complex drugs.
 Once the precise structures were identified, or characterized, this structural characterization of the brand product was used to guide the development of a precise manufacturing process to produce a generic version.
 Finally, to demonstrate that the biological function of our generic replicated that of the brand, we utilized our complex systems analysis platform to evaluate and compare multiple orthogonal sets of biologic data from in-vitro, in-vivo and ex-vivo models.

 We have validated our approach to the development of highly complex generic molecules by becoming the first company to achieve FDA regulatory approval of fully substitutable generic versions of LOVENOX (enoxaparin sodium injection) and daily COPAXONE 20 mg (glatiramer acetate injection).
 Our generic version of glatiramer acetate injection was given the trade name Glatopa®.
-Both products were developed in collaboration with and are marketed by Sandoz.
+Glatopa 40 mg/mL, a three times weekly product, was approved and launched in the U.S. in February 2018.
+These products were developed in collaboration with and are marketed by Sandoz.

 LOVENOX® is a registered trademark of Sanofi-Aventis.
 COPAXONE® is a registered trademark of Teva Pharmaceutical Industries Ltd. Glatopa® is a trademark of Novartis AG.